We may earn money or products from the companies mentioned in this post.

 8210 Bodie Island Lighthouse Road, Nags Head, NC Website

 Bodie Island Lighthouse stands in stark contrast to the marsh areas surrounding it with its white and black horizontal stripes of equal width.
-Bodie will be the first of three Outer Banks lighthouses managed by the U.S. National Parks Service.
+Bodie will be the first of three Outer Banks lighthouses managed by the U.S. National Park Service.

 The lighthouse features white and black stripes of equal width.
 The light pattern is 2.5 seconds on, 2.5 seconds off, 2.5 seconds on, 22.5 seconds off.